paul-ollis/vim-vpe/README.rst

     Although it has not yet reached a version 1.0 release, I make heavy, daily use of VPE within my Vim environment without problems.

-    While the API should be considered unstable, it has actually proven fairly stable, with only a few, minor incompatible changes since version 0.1.
+    While the API should be considered unstable, it has actually proven largely stable, with only a few, minor incompatible changes since version 0.1.